 Managing Azure Spend and Commitments in EA, MCA, and CSP Agreements

-CIOs must optimize how their teams use Azure day-to-day and structure their Microsoft agreements (Enterprise Agreement, Microsoft Customer Agreement, or Cloud Solution Provider arrangement) to balance cost savings and flexibility.
+CIOs must optimize how their teams utilize Azure on a day-to-day basis and structure their Microsoft agreements (Enterprise Agreement, Microsoft Customer Agreement, or Cloud Solution Provider arrangement) to strike a balance between cost savings and flexibility.

-This article provides a strategic guide for managing Azure costs and commitments.
+This article offers a strategic guide for managing Azure costs and commitments effectively.
 It compares the EA, MCA, and CSP purchase models and shares best practices to optimize Azure spending as you plan for Microsoft renewals.

 Read CIO-Level Playbook: Evaluating Microsoft Renewal Proposals.